asalut/backend-developer-test/README.md

 1. Open your CLI and go to the base directory of the project - i.e. herd-serivce-asalut
-2. Within the CLI, type the below command to create the Docker image for herd-service, and run it and its dependencies docker-compose up
+2. Within the CLI, type the below command to create the Docker image for herd-service, and run it and its dependencies
+* docker-compose up
-3. When the services have started successfully and running, you can consume its APIs through port 8090
+3. When the services have started successfully and running, you can consume herd-service's APIs through port 8090

 # Example CURL command for different endpoints